Reynouts/AoC23/README.md

 feeling.
 I was not as engaged as before.
 We'll see what next year brings.

 ## [--- Day 25: Snowverload ---](http://adventofcode.com/2023/day/25)
+Just for once handed it over to NetworkX.
+It's a maxflow/mincut problem, and networkX (or iGraph!) can handle this for you, so why not!
+Off to bed, unfortunately, with pneumonia for me, so need some rest!